thehyve/delphyne/docs/stcm.rst

 Make sure the ``skip_source_to_concept_map_loading`` option in your config.yml file is set to ``False``.

-To load STCM files during ETL execution, add the following call to your Wrapper's run method:
+To load STCM files, add the following call to your Wrapper's run method:

 .. code-block:: python